Flexible Workplaces & Information Security

 Wherever you work for the BC Public Service, you're responsible for protecting the security and privacy of the information and the technology you use.

 The Appropriate Use of Government Information and Information Technology Resources (“Appropriate Use Policy”), owned by the Office of the Chief Information Officer and Corporate Information, outlines how to protect confidential and personal information in any place of work.

 What This Means for You

-John works from the office most of the time, but once in a while works from home for a day or a morning, with the permission of his supervisor.
-He uses his home computer with VPN (virtual private network).
-Are he and his supervisor doing their due diligence to meet the requirements for information security?
+John works from the office most of the time, but sometimes works from home for a day with the permission of his supervisor.
+He uses his home computer with VPN (Virtual Private Network).

-They are not.
+No, they are not.
 Google Docs is not a secure, approved program.
-If she is using Google Docs because she doesn't have Office 2010, chances are she is using her home computer instead of a government-issued laptop.
-If that's true, she needs to make sure she's using her home computer according to the requirements set out in the Home Technology Assessment, such as the requirement to use DTS or VPN except in extenuating circumstances (see the Working Outside the Workplace Policy for an explanation of extenuating circumstances).
-If she can't use VPN or DTS, it would be a good idea for her to purchase the version of the Microsoft Office suite available to public service employees.
+If Fatima is using Google Docs because she doesn't have Office 2010, chances are she's using her home computer instead of a government-issued laptop.
+If that's true, she needs to use her home computer according to the requirements and guidance Appropriate Use Policy and Tip Guide, such as using government-approved remote access options (VPN or DTS) to connect to the government network.

-Yun Hee is an "internally mobile" worker who works in a different location at her office every day depending on the work she's doing that day.
-She loves the freedom of working in different places in her building, but notices that when she's working in open spaces, people can "shoulder surf," and see documents on her screen while she's working on them.
-She keeps her paper files and laptop in her locker every night.
-Is she doing enough to protect the privacy and security of the information she has access to?
+Yun Hee is an "internally mobile" worker who works in a different location at her office every day depending on the work she's doing.
+She loves the freedom of working in different places in her building, but notices that in open spaces, people can "shoulder surf" - see documents on her screen.
+Yun Hee keeps her paper files and laptop in her locker every night.